Oral contraceptives: Things to know before you pop the pill

 What if I get pregnant while taking birth control pills?
 Will it affect my baby?

 If you find out that you are pregnant while you are taking birth control pills, stop the pills immediately.
 Birth control pills do not usually affect the foetus during the first few weeks of pregnancy.
-However, consult a gynaecologist at the earliest for further testing.
+However, consult a gynaecologist at the earliest possible time for further testing.

 What are morning-after pills?